 Remember that when a visitor is checking your description, it means they are already hooked.
 They have acknowledged and accepted the price you advertise and are now exclusively interested in purchasing the product.
 Your task is to help quickly check off all the concerns they have on their mental checklist.

 Wait a second, how do you know what is important for the potential customers?
-And how do I incorporate it in my product listing?
+And how do I incorporate it in my product listings?

 Here is a list of methods we use to understand what our potential customers are looking for in the description:

-Listen to helpful questions and concerns from visitors on your listing page (I promise they aren’t always always complaints)!
-Any poignant questions or comments submitted to you from a concerned customer will often expose a part of your description that is missing or is not made explicitly clear.
-You should thank any visitor that takes the time to reach out to you with concerns regarding any uncertainties because by and large most visitors simply move on to the next listing without giving your product more than a second thought (don’t forget the seven second rule)!
+Listen to helpful questions and concerns from visitors on your listing page (I promise they aren’t always complaints)!
+Any poignant questions or comments submitted to you from a concerned customer will often expose a part of your description that is missing or was not made explicitly clear.
+You should thank any visitor that takes the time to reach out to you with concerns regarding any uncertainties because most visitors simply move on to the next listing without giving your product more than a second thought (don’t forget the seven second rule)!

-When we sold GPS devices on eBay, we made it a habit of always addressing questions and concerns head on and using any valid criticism to optimize our listings.
+When we sold GPS devices on eBay, we made it a habit to always address questions and concerns head on and use any valid criticism to optimize our listings.
 For example, we received frequent questions from our Australian customers whether our GPS systems included a map of Australia.
 This was despite the fact that we had a list of country maps (Australia included) in the description.
-Regardless of the fact that we already listed this information, it simply was not clear enough for our customers.
-As a response to their concerns we added a bold image of an Australian map on the heading of our listings.
+Regardless of the fact that we had already listed this information, it simply was not clear enough for our customers.
+As a response to their concerns, we added a bold image of an Australian map on the heading of our listings.
+And guess what?
 Questions stopped, sales went up.

-Since our departure from selling on eBay we have encountered businesses with similar stories about using customer feedback to help boost their conversion rate.
-We provide eCommerce solutions for a merchant who sells exclusive brand name apparel and accessories.
-Their strategy is selling fast with low margins.
-Upon analyzing their eBay messages we discovered that the same question repeated itself over and over again: “Are your items authentic?
+Somewhere along our journey, we provided eCommerce consultancy to a merchant who sold exclusive brand name apparel and accessories.
+Their strategy was to sell fast with low margins.
+Upon analyzing their eBay messages, we discovered that the same question repeated itself over and over again: “Are your items authentic?
 Is this the original?
-How can this be the real price for couture labels?”
+How can this be the real price for a branded item?”
 Visitors were skeptical about the authenticity of their items due to their unbelievably low prices.

 Pay Attention to Your Competitors

 As sellers on eBay, we saw our fair share of competitors with higher conversion rates than ours.
-Rather than turning a blind eye, we studied their listings and found many points of improvement in our listings by paying sharp attention to our competitors.
+Rather than turning a blind eye, we studied their listings and found many points of improvement in our own listings.

 Here are some examples:

-2. We observed that most competitors listed the contents of their GPS box set as a wall of text rather than add visual stimulation and tangible appeal.
-So we changed our listings to stand out from our competitors and to make our listings more attractive to our customers.
+- We observed that most competitors listed the contents of their GPS box set as a wall of text rather than add visual stimulation and tangible appeal.
+So we changed our listings to stand out from our competitors and made our listings more attractive to our customers.

 eBay Feedback Record

-By studying feedback we discovered that our customers were saying that our GPS devices were higher quality and more cost effective than known brands.
-We included these testimonial quotes in our description, which increased social proof in the eyes of the potential customers.
-As a result this led to a marked rise in our conversion rate.
+By studying feedback, we discovered that our customers were saying that our GPS devices were higher quality and more cost effective than known brands.
+We included these testimonial quotes in our description, which increased social proof in the eyes of other potential customers.
+As a result, this led to a marked rise in our conversion rate.

 We firmly believe that the majority opinion always rules.
-Even today, when we consider revising a listing description, we prefer the cumulative opinion of our users rather than relying on assumptions or personal bias.
-Sellers have blind spots for their listings, but customers always knows what they want.
+Even today, when we consider revising a listing description, we prefer the cumulative opinion of our shoppers rather than relying on assumptions or personal bias.
+Sellers have blind spots for their listings, but customers always know what they want.
 Additionally, you can always try asking 100 people what is missing or what is wrong with your description.
 You will be amazed by the answers.
 There is a wealth of online crowd sourcing tools, the one we use is Amazon’s Mturk.
-You can submit a query such as, “write three things you dislike about my listing,” and for a few dollars you will get hundreds unbelievably great responses and valuable advice.
+You can submit a query such as, “write three things you dislike about my listing”, and for a few dollars, you will get hundreds of unbelievably great responses and valuable advice.
 That’s what I call a lot of bang for your buck.

-As eCommerce solutions specialists, we have provided consultations with numerous business.
-One such business was a company that sells hair straightening products.
-Upon studying their feedback we discovered that customers were extremely happy about the fact that the product is suitable for both dark and light hair colors.
+Over the years, we have provided consultations to numerous business.
+One such business was a company that sold hair straightening products.
+Upon studying their feedback, we discovered that their customers were extremely happy about the fact that their product was suitable for both dark and light hair colors.
 We took this fact and ran with it by emphasizing it in the advertisement section of their listing description.
-Guess what happened to conversion rate and sales?
+Guess what happened to the conversion rate and sales?

 The conversion rate jumped up and an increase in sales followed.